-All operations outside of the Science Centre building where UNIS is located is considered fieldwork, and must follow the regulations for fieldwork given in the UNIS field work safety instructions.
-Fieldwork must be in line with the overall goals for health, safety and environment (HSE).
+All operations outside of the Science Centre building where UNIS is located are considered fieldwork and must follow the regulations for fieldwork given in the UNIS fieldwork safety instructions.
+Fieldwork must align with the overall goals for Health, Safety, and Environment (HSE).

 External resources: